top of page

 Digital influences?:

-I married a computer/electrical engineer that went quite the distance with IT, ending up as an executive for one of Canada's largest telecommunications companies overseeing the introduction of new technology products and services.
-I got some insights.
 The same books that I give out on this blog were also developed with platforms in mind (reviewed by computer, communications and fitness/mobility experts).
-A bit dated in some respects (15 years ago), my written and illustrated offerings were drawn out/design during the dawning of earlier AI concepts mind (think Duolingo).
+A bit dated in some respects (15 years ago), my written and illustrated offerings were drawn out/design during the dawning of earlier AI concepts (think Duolingo, the language acquisition platform).

-Now many can benefit from many quality offerings.
-All offerings done with some integrity are good for society--because everyone is somewhat unique in their learning style, so it's good to have lots of good choices.
 If what I offer seems to appeal and benefit a certain profile of client/viewer/reader/user (and it does), I'm so glad.

 Comments